 - Keep your devices clean and free from dust.

-- Keep your USB drive in a cool, dry place, protected from things like extreme temperatures, humidity, excessive sunlight, and rain.
+- Keep your USB drive in a cool, dry place.
+This protects the USB drive from things like extreme temperatures, humidity, excessive sunlight, and rain.
 Make sure you return it there after you use it and avoid leaving it in places where it could get damaged, like in a hot car, in a pocket in clothing where it could accidentally be put through the washer, or on a high shelf where it could be knocked over and fall.

 - Don’t leave your drive plugged in or permanently connected to your system.
 Electrical disruptions could cause issues.